MicrosoftDocs/prose-py-api-docs/prosepy/docs-ref-conceptual/knownissues.md

 working to fix them in a future release.
 If you encounter issues not on this list, please report them on the [prose-codeaccelerator GitHub repository](https://github.com/Microsoft/prose-codeaccelerator/issues).

-## ReadCsvBuilder
-- Only UTF-8 encoded files are supported.

 ## ReadFwfBuilder
-- Only UTF-8 encoded files are supported.

 ### PySpark:
 - Calling `ReadFwfLearnResult.data()` for a file with `\r\n` or `\r` line separators will cause `NameError: name